raph2d68/ML-project-road_seg/README.md

 Scripts :

-- **run.py** runs the training of the model, makes a prediction with the test set and makes a submission.

 - **training.py** contains the code used to train the U-Net model.

+- **run.py** makes a prediction with the test set and makes a submission.
     - **prediction.py** contains the code that generates a prediction from test images and a trained model.
-Toggle the parameter ```bool POSTPROCESS``` to enable or not the post-processing on the predicted images.
+Toggle the parameter ```bool POST_PROCESS``` to enable or not the post-processing on the predicted images.

 Steps to run project :